GideonThuku/CalculatorProject/README.md

-# 🧮 Simple Python Calculator
+#Simple Python Calculator

-This is a beginner-friendly Python program that performs basic arithmetic operations.
+This is a basic Python calculator program to help perform very basic arithmetics The user can:

-The user can:
+- Enter two numbers
-- Enter two numbers (including decimals)
+- Then select a mathematical operation (addition, subtraction, multiplication, or division)
-- Choose an operation: +, -, *, or /
+- It performs the operation based on the input and print the result.
-- Get the result displayed
+- Example: If a user inputs 10, 5, and +, your program should display 10 + 5 = 15.

 ## ✅ How to Run